ScottyLabs/dining-api/README.md

 gh repo clone ScottyLabs/dining-api
 ```
 if you have the [Github CLI](https://cli.github.com/).

+If you already have the node_modules folder or package-lock.json from previous versions of the Dining API, please remove them before continuing.

 Now install the API's dependencies by 'cd'-ing into the root of the repository and running:
 ```